GZA and the genius of science.

 25 Grams is a feature that culls pictures from some of our favorite instagram feeds.

-He can be followed on instagram at @natewalton3
+He can be followed on instagram at @purienne_

-All of the films worth watching in theaters this weekend
+All of the movies worth watching in theaters this weekend

 Every week Chris Black uses his superior internet reading abilities to provide you with a list of links to things you’re bound to find interesting